biurad/flange/README.md

 This library is shipped with lots of features that suites developers needs in developing web applications.
 Flange is truly scalable, has less dependencies and has high performance.

+>Flange v2.0 is in early stage development and is not recommended for production use.

 ## 📦 Installation & Basic Usage

 This project requires [PHP][1] 8.0 or higher.
 The recommended way to install, is via [Composer][6].
 Simply run: